vannaka/Motion_Profile_Generator/README.md

 [logo1]: https://github.com/vannaka/Motion_Profile_Generator/blob/master/images/ChooseDirectory.PNG

-- Click "File/Save Profile" and the Directory window will appear
+- Enter the file name in the File Name text box
-- Choose the directory you want to save your motion profiles in then click open and they will be saved
+- Click the Browse button to choose the directory you want to save the profiles in
+- Click the Save button or the "File/Save Profile" Menu option to save the profiles
 - The motion profiles are saved as CSV files.
 One for each left and right
 	- Detailed CSV
 		- This file contains more information than the normal CSV